tsbloxsom/Analytical-Programming/README.md

 - HW2 includes programs that deal with pandas functions and methods

 - HW3 includes data from a paper by Ipeirotis et al. available here.
 This details an experiment run on Amazon’s Mechanical Turk crowdsourcing system.
 They ask a bunch of raters (called “turks”) to rate several urls, but they already know the answers (the true categories) for a few urls, called the “gold set”.
 The ratings of the turks on the gold set thus allows us to judge their accuracy.

+- Churn Project is a group project that deals with telecome churn data.
+In the project we try to answer the question why do customers leave the company?
+We do this by exploritory data analysis and use models such as logisitic, Random Forest, and XG Boost.